GrindCrusher/wise-software-docs-storage/enterprise/00-compile/00-navigation.md

 This is where a user has access to screen specific functions such as Add, Delete, and Print.

-If you are in the Activities Dashboard the user can quickly Log Out, access Local Settings, personel alerts or Change their Password.
+If you are in the Employee Dashboard you can quickly Log Out, access Local Settings, Personal Alerts or Change their Password.

 # Navigation Bar

 Off to the left we have the Navigation bar.
-This always available menu allows a user to jump to any section in the program.
+This always available menu allows a you to jump to any section in the program.

 ![](https://cdn.realsgii2.dev/wise-software-docs/image_3.dc5c4c19.png)

 Hover over any of the icons on the Navigation bar to display the name of that section.

-Use the top left icon to toggle a fully expanded view of the menu
+Use the top left icon (Hambuger Button) to toggle a fully expanded view of the menu

 ![](https://cdn.realsgii2.dev/wise-software-docs/image_4.df965977.png)